Content protected from screenshots

 Related Questions

-How does doubling the mass of a block affect the maximum static friction?
+How does the normal force affect friction?